-Filing a lawsuit against a major corporation such as PG&E might sound complicated and expensive.
-At our firm, our mission is to protect your legal rights and minimize these burdens.
-Below are the simple steps to follow if you wish to pursue compensation for your fire-related losses.
+Bringing a claim against a major corporation such as PG&E might sound complicated and expensive.
+At our law firm, our mission is to protect your legal rights and minimize these burdens.
+Below are the simple steps to follow if you wish to pursue compensation for your wildfire losses.

 - The first step in pursuing your claim is to obtain an initial case review from a knowledgeable attorney.
 Our lawyers have over 25 years’ experience in complex mass tort cases and provide legal consultations at no cost.

-- Once litigation begins in your case, you are not likely to experience significant demands on your time.
-Your lawyer will have the information needed to carry your claim forward and will keep you informed of all developments in your case.
+- As the bankruptcy proceedings continue, you are not likely to experience significant demands on your time.
+Your lawyer will have the information needed to carry your claim forward and will keep you informed of all developments in the case.

 - In the rare event your case goes to trial, your attorney will discuss in detail what additional actions may be required of you.

 - At no time will you be required to pay out-of-pocket legal fees or expenses.
 Our firm represents clients on a no-fee, contingency basis.
 This means our fees and costs are recovered only as a percentage of any favorable result we achieve at the end of your case.

 Our attorneys can answer additional questions about the litigation process and the PG&E bankruptcy during a free phone consultation.

 Be Aware of Time Limits